 Great question.
 We are looking to share compelling and relevant stories about Muslims in America.
 We have celebrated those in the mainstream Muslim community and have also highlighted communities that would be considered on “the fringe.”
 It was important for us to meet someone from the Queer Muslim community because they exist and their story is an important one.
 Do I necessarily have to agree with their beliefs and values?
 No, but I should respect it.

 There are countless stories that we have covered this year on communities or people we wouldn’t see eye-to-eye with and that’s what this year’s challenge has been for us.
 It is for us to step into these difficult conversations and to try to empathize and understand where the other is coming from.
-That’s the only way we can celebrate the human experience and climb out of our own ignorance.
+That’s the only way we can climb out of our own ignorance and celebrate our shared human experiences.

 ARE THERE MANY QUEER MUSLIMS IN AMERICA?